NekruzRabiev/demo-springbooot-project/README.txt

 | susan   | fun123   | ROLE_EMPLOYEE, ROLE_ADMIN   |
 +---------+----------+-----------------------------+

 4. Confirm that you can login and access data based on the roles.

-Congratulations!
-You have an app that uses Spring Boot, Spring Security (JDBC), Thymeleaf, Spring Data JPA